Stylish and sturdy, with a very low profile. Fast transfer speeds. The plastic end makes for easy removal, particularly when the drive gets hot.

 High-capacity at a great price.
 Features an LED indicator and a slider so the end retracts into the housing for protection.
 Frustration-free packaging.

 USB 2.0 will seem slow, particularly to those used to USB 3.0.
 Plastic housing seems a bit flimsy.
-Some users report problems with write-protection/read-only issues.
+Some users report problems with write-protection and read-only issues.

 Large storage size in a super-small body.
 The low profile is great for laptop users who worry about accidentally breaking off their drive.
-Fast read/write speeds.
+Fast read and write speeds.
 Comes with a cap.

 The physical size can also be a problem, as some users might find this drive hard to remove from the computer, as well as easy to lose.
 It can get very hot.

 Backing up data from a computer or mobile device has never been easier.
 You can transmit data to the cloud, save it to an external hard drive, or transfer your data easily and quickly to a flash drive.
 Now, we’re not going to judge you on how often you’re backing up your data.
 (We’ll just assume you’re like most people and it’s probably not often enough.)
 Instead, we want to help you successfully back up your data by figuring out how to pick the best flash drive.

 The great thing about flash drives is that they’re easy to use.
 You can also carry important files with you wherever you go and protect your files with encryption on a flash drive, which makes these devices very versatile.

 At BestReviews, we pride ourselves on the detailed research we perform in each product category, including flash drives.
 We seek to give our readers the information they need to make a smart purchase.
 Additionally, we never accept free samples from manufacturers, which means you can feel comfortable that our selections and product reviews remain free of bias.
 Please continue reading this flash drive shopping guide to understand the technology behind these handy little devices and how you can pick the best one for your needs.